wrenchchatrepo/hbia2/scripts/utils/credentials/README.md

 ## Security Notes

-1. The `store_credentials.py` script should be run once to set up credentials and then secured or deleted.
+1. The credential storage scripts should be run in a secure environment.
 2. Never commit sensitive information to version control.
 3. The macOS Keychain provides strong encryption for your credentials.
 4. Access to the Keychain may require user authentication depending on your macOS security settings.